sarah-byrne/dishwashers/README.md

 2. How to use Mono
 3. Understand more about Next.js - what does that give us over Create React App?
    - it does routing for you

+# ToDo

+1. Change ProductGrid.test to be a snapshot test instead of find text.
+2. Remove dishwashers h1 from ProductGrid
+3. Create jest tests for index.js
+4. Implement ProductSummary into ProductGrid.